psyjoniz/code_sample__MySQL/README.txt

 Code Sample : MySQL

-This very basic PHP class for MySQL queries is meant to drop into just about any environment.
+A basic stand-alone PHP class for MySQL queries.

 Example of Use :